 Beginning of Car seats

-The first car seat was made in 1913 and was made of canvas that hung over the back of the seat.
+In 1913, the first car seat was made.
+It hung over the back of the seat and was made of canvas.
 It wasn’t until 1968 that there was some design regarding the safety of the child in the event of a crash.

 In the last 10 years car seat safety has been greatly improving, along with the amount of people using them properly.
 According to CPSAC, in a recent study 99% of children were restrained.
 However, 73% were installed or used incorrectly, 30% in booster seats did not meet the 40lbs requirement, and 52% using seatbelts did not fit safely and should have been using a booster seat.